THU-luvision/OccuSeg/README.md

 This is the official code repository for OccuSeg, a state-of-the-art method for accurate joint 3D semantic and instance segmentation.

 ## License
 This project is released under the [GPLv3 license](LICENSE).
 We only allow free use for academic use.
-For commercial use, please contact us to negotiate a different license at luvisionsigma@outlook.com.
+For commercial use, please contact us to negotiate a different license by: `fanglu at tsinghua.edu.cn`

 ## Citing